 | Offline capability | No | Yes (with Ollama / LM Studio) |

-Use case: 8 web servers in a single call
+Use case: 8 web servers in one call

-The AI calls oscal_generate_batch_tailored_chain; the MCP server creates a subdirectory per server and generates the full chain profile → component definition → SSP → AP → AR → POA&M. Inventory data (hostname, FQDN, IPv4/IPv6, MAC) is passed in as inventory_items per target; everything is validated against OSCAL v1.2.1.
+The AI calls oscal_generate_batch_tailored_chain, the MCP server creates a subdirectory for each server and generates the complete chain Profile → Component Definition → SSP → AP → AR → POA&M. The inventory data (hostname, FQDN, IPv4/IPv6, MAC) is passed as inventory_items per target; everything is validated against OSCAL v1.2.2.

-Result: 48 validated OSCAL documents in a single call.
+Result: 48 validated OSCAL documents in one call.